Grid Integration for Systems Integration

 High penetrations of solar energy also face technical, operational, market, and regulatory challenges at the bulk system level.
 Utilities are concerned about their ability to adequately integrate large amounts of variable resources while remaining within their systems’ design tolerances.
 Bulk system integration issues—such as the ability to provide ancillary services, reliability value, and ensuring adequate transmission system expansion—are critical to large-scale deployment.
 The Transmission Integration area includes work to systematically acquire resource and generation data to develop and validate models, provide support for enhancing utility operations, engage in regional and subregional transmission planning forums, model generator output, and to engage with stakeholders on critical solar-related issues.

 As the penetration of the grid increases, the variability of the output of solar systems caused by clouds becomes an important parameter.
 Current approaches to model solar system behavior calculate the average of the solar input over an hour and treat the system as a point.
 System output varies naturally with the solar resource, and, especially for large systems, solar resources and system output vary across the system area.
 Therefore, understanding the dynamic output of both large-scale and distributed systems requires improved models.
 The Systems Integration team is working with groups such as the Utility Wind Integration Group (UWIG), Solar Electric Power Association (SEPA), and Electric power Research Institute (EPRI) to address such challenges.
-In 2009, a working group (PDF 18 MBPDF) on the subject of PV variability met to address these challenges.
+In 2009, a working group (PDF 18 MB) on the subject of PV variability met to address these challenges.

 www.eere.energy.gov